Most Holy Name of the Blessed Virgin Mary

+Virgin and Child in the Onze-Lieve-Vrouw church in Bruges by Michelangelo (early 16th century).

+Stained glass window of the Virgin Mary - Notre-Dame Church of Larmor-Plage.

 The Madonna of the Roses (1903) by William-Adolphe Bouguereau (1825-1905).

 The Feast of the Most Holy Name of the Blessed Virgin Mary is an optional memorial celebrated in the liturgical calendar of the Catholic Church on 12 September.
 It has been a universal Roman Rite feast since 1684, when Pope Innocent XI included it in the General Roman Calendar to commemorate the victory at the Battle of Vienna in 1683.
 It was initially removed from the current Church calendar in the liturgical reform following Vatican II, but it was restored by Pope John Paul II in 2002 along with the Feast of the Holy Name of Jesus in January.

-Within the Eastern Orthodox Church, the feast is celebrated on 7 September in the Antiochian Western Rite Vicariate.

 Meaning of the name

 In Hebrew, the name Mary is "Mīryam".
 In Aramaic, the language spoken in her own time, the form of the name was "Maryām".
 Based on the root "merur", the name signifies "bitterness".
 This is reflected in the words of Naomi, who, after losing a husband and two sons lamented, "Do not call me Naomi (‘Sweet’).
 Call me Mara (‘Bitter’), for the Almighty has made my life very bitter."